-Draft 6 for Chapter 11 in Palgrave MacMillan book on Minimum Income Protection, 2 May 2012.
-Reference should be as follows:

-Vandenbroucke, F., Cantillon, B, Van Mechelen, N., Goedemé, T. and Van Lancker, A., 'The EU and Minimum Income Protection: clarifying the policy conundrum', forthcoming in: Ive Marx and Kenneth Nelson, Minimum Income Protection in Flux, Palgrave MacMillan, 2012.
+1 This CSB working paper is a pre-publication version of Chapter 11 in Palgrave MacMillan book on Minimum Income Protection, 2 May 2012.
+Reference should be as follows: Vandenbroucke, F., Cantillon, B, Van Mechelen, N., Goedemé, T. and Van Lancker, A., 'The EU and Minimum Income Protection: clarifying the policy conundrum', forthcoming in Ive Marx and Kenneth Nelson (eds.), Minimum Income Protection in Flux, Palgrave MacMillan, 2012.
 Correspondence to frank.vandenbroucke@econ.kuleuven.be